Invariants of $\mathbb{Z}/p$-Homology 3-Spheres from the Abelianization of the Level-p Mapping Class Group

 The submodule $N\otimes U$ is generated by the $\mathfrak{S}_g$-orbits of the following elements:

-A direct computation shows that the action by $Id-2e_{22}$ (resp. $Id-2e_{33}$) sends the generators containing just one element of $\{n_{12}, u_{12}, u_{23} \}$ (resp. $\{u_{23},u_{34}\}$) to their respective opposite, and hence these elements are annihilated in the coinvariants.
-Therefore we are only left with
+A direct computation shows that the action by $Id-2e_{22}$ (resp. $Id-2e_{33}$) sends the generators containing just one element among $\{n_{12},u_{12},u_{23} \}$ (resp. $\{u_{23},u_{34}\}$) to their respective opposite, and hence these elements are annihilated in the coinvariants module.
+Therefore we are only left with:

-We now follow to show that these elements are also annihilated in the coinvariants.
+We now show that these elements are also annihilated in the coinvariants module.